department-of-veterans-affairs/disability-max-ratings-api/README.md

 ### Install dev dependencies

 ```
-# TODO: update this to use the new max-ratings-api
+# TODO: update this to use the new disability-max-ratings-api
 source ~/.virtualenvs/domain-ee/bin/activate
 pip install -r dev-requirements.txt
 # MAKE SURE you are in adb-vro/domain-ee to get the right pre-commit-config.yaml installed